AbductiveLearning/ABLkit/docs/Examples/HWF.rst

     We may see that, in the 1001st data example, the length of the formula is 3, while in the 3001st data example, the length of the formula is 5.
-In the HWF dataset, the length of the formula varies from 1 to 7.
+In the HWF dataset, the lengths of the formulas are 1, 3, 5, and 7 (Specifically, 10% of the equations have a length of 1, 10% have a length of 3, 20% have a length of 5, and 60% have a length of 7).

 Building the Learning Part
 --------------------------